-A rockstar follow up article to Top 10 DSLR Video Accessories Part 1 by video shooter extraordinaire Jon Cambourne, it’s time for Part 2!
-This series is a solid follow up to Mr. Cambourne’s recent article Top Reasons to use a DSLR Camera for Video and a must read for the semi-serious up and coming video producer.
-Part 1 started off with the top five must haves, touching on specific lenses, tripods and much more – now read on:
+A rockstar follow up article to Top 10 DSLR Video Accessories Part 1, it’s time for Part 2!
+This series is a solid follow up to the previous winning list of Top Reasons to use a DSLR Camera for Video and a must read for the semi-serious up and coming video producer.
+Part 1 started off with the top must haves, touching on specific lenses, tripods and much more.
+Here is part 2:

 6. Portable LED Lighting

 Even though DSLR cameras are much better than conventional camcorders when operating in low light conditions, you definitely still need additional lighting on professional video shoots.
 A great place to start is with LED lights.

 Advances in technology have brought portable LED lighting down in both size and price and there are now some great products on the market.
 I personally always have two small pocket LED lights to hand on every shoot as they’re great for filling in shadows and making someone stand out when interviewing them.

 I would then recommend bigger LED panels or more traditional video bulb lights such as Red Heads for lighting scenes

 Sometimes when out filming you don’t want to be tied down with a tripod and want (or need) to shoot video hand held.
 By their nature DSLRs are extremely light so make great handheld cameras.
 However, because they are designed primarily with photography in mind, the form factor is not like that of a conventional camcorder.

 There are no handles, shoulder grooves or hand straps built in, which means stabilisation when shooting video handheld isn’t great.
 Luckily there are a number of gadgets designed to help keep the camera stabilised when shooting handheld.

 The simplest of these is a basic shoulder rig.